 St. Patrick's Day celebrates the legacy of—you guessed it—Saint Patrick, the patron saint of Ireland who became known for establishing churches, schools, and monasteries as a Christian missionary.
 (Many legends surrounding Saint Patrick's life have since arisen—including that he drove all the snakes out of Ireland—though many of them aren't true.)
 St. Patrick's Day is celebrated across Ireland and is also a festive occasion in some countries around the world, where it is typically a celebration of Irish culture.
 Wearing green is customary, as are decorating with shamrocks and attending parades.

-St. Patrick's Day Ideas for Elementary and Middle School Students
+St. Patrick's Day Activities for School

 1. The History of St. Patrick's Day